 In terms of the Goodreads Challenge, I’ve completed 14 of my 40 book goal and am 8 books ahead of schedule.
 I run behind so much of the time, it is nice to be ahead in something.

-Jerry and I went to see The Monuments Men on the day it released.
+I went to see The Monuments Men on the day it released.
 The theater was very full for a Friday at noon when kids are in school and most people are at work.
-Often we have a theater much to ourselves on weekdays.
-We both loved the movie.
+I loved the movie.
 I don’t understand why so many critics are hating on it (giving it C-minuses and so forth).
 I thought it was well-done, the actors did a fine job, and I never lost interest.
 In fact, I came straight home and downloaded the book it is based on to my Kindle.
 It has also made me eager to read Cara Putman’s new novel about the Monuments Men (what timing!), Shadowed by Grace (also on my Kindle).

 As expected, I devoured the Season 4 Downton Abbey DVDs the instant they arrived.
 And I have watched all of the new season’s episodes at least three times already.
 I also watched and loved the new and all too brief third series of Sherlock.
 Without a doubt, the BBC shows I can stream from Netflix or Amazon while on the treadmill are usually my favorite shows.
 I stumbled upon Endeavour‘s movie and first season and loved it.